 Georgina Hardy, Postgraduate Development Officer

 Since completing her PhD in Chemistry at the University of Liverpool in 2004, Georgina has been supporting skills development for students and researchers through her career in academic libraries.
 She joined the University of Birmingham as Postgraduate Development Officer in 2016, and really enjoys working with the diverse, committed, and inspiring PGR population at the University.
-She obtained Fellowship of the Higher Education Academy in 2011 and is currently working towards Senior Fellowship.
+She obtained Senior Fellowship of the Higher Education Academy in 2020.

 Ben Price, Postgraduate Teaching Assistant